 Historically, public bond markets met large financing needs of companies.
 In the 19th century, the bond market was a major source of funding for railroads.
 Though small firms could meet their financing needs through bank loans, eventually, as a firm became large and established, it would have to access the bond market.
-Banks face regulatory limits and risk management limits on how much they can lend to a firm.
-If the amounts that firms can borrow through bank loans are smaller than what they can borrow through the bond market, then loans can help firms avoid SEC registration only up to a given size.
-It is therefore necessary to assess whether bonds and cov-lite loans are substitutes in terms of the amounts that can be raised.
+Banks face regulatory limits and risk management limits on how much they can lend to an individual firm.
+If the amounts that firms can borrow through bank loans are smaller than what they can borrow through the bond market, then firms can prefer loans to bonds because of their legal status only up to a given size.
 When banks are limited in how much of a loan they can hold, they can sell parts of the loan to non-bank investors.
-For the amount raised through loans to be comparable to amounts that can be raised through bonds, banks have to make investment in loans attractive to institutional investors so that they are substitutes for bonds.
+For the amount raised through loans to be comparable to amounts that can be raised through bonds, banks have to make investment in loans attractive to institutional investors so that some investors are willing to buy positions in loans instead of bonds.
+However, these loans cannot be structured in such a way as to make them much more expensive than bonds, since from the borrower's perspective expensive loans would be poor substitutes for bonds besides the legal status difference.

-Loans are better substitutes for bonds for institutional investors if they are tradable under conditions similar to bonds and if they are rated.
+Loans are better substitutes for bonds for institutional investors concerned about liquidity if they are tradable under conditions similar to bonds.
 The literature on the trading of loans predicts that when banks have valuable non-public information loan trading is limited because of the resulting adverse selection problem (Parlour and Plantin (2008)).
-With cov-lite loans, banks have less information than with cov-heavy loans because they do not monitor maintenance covenants.
-Hence, we would expect that cov-lite loans are more liquid than cov-heavy loans.
-Note that if cov-heavy loans were more liquid, then this would suggest that in some dimensions cov-heavy loans are better substitutes for bonds.
+With cov-lite loans, institutional lenders have less information than with cov-heavy loans because they do not monitor maintenance covenants.
+Although banks could hold a cov-heavy tranche issued by the same borrower so that monitoring benefits still apply (Berlin, Nini, and Yu, 2020), the banks do not participate in trading the institutional tranche, except potentially as market